Skip to content

 Google Plus touts being able to separate your life into circles, but insists on having every google service irrevocably and uniformly linked.
 Oh, the irony.

-6. A Fake Name Fan permalink
+7. A Fake Name Fan

 Sure, they’re inadequate, but they are by far, the MOST POPULAR!